Subscribe To Updates

 Choose one process.
 One line.
 One primary metric.
 Scrap rate, first-pass yield, or cycle time are practical starting points.

 Establish an honest baseline.
-Deploy AI with a clear hypothesis.
+Introduce AI with a clear hypothesis.

-Avoid claiming all improvements come from AI.
+Avoid attributing every improvement to AI.
 Manufacturing systems are complex.
 At the same time, do not dismiss gains simply because they arrive quietly.

 The goal is not perfection.
 It is credibility.